jiy016/Recipe-Rating-Analysis-Prediction/README.md

   frameborder="0"
 ></iframe>

-Finally, we wanted to look at the effect of season the recipe was posted on the rating.
+Finally, we wanted to look at the effect of season (`season`) the recipe was posted on the rating (`average_ratings`).
 The means are pretty similar across the seasons.
 <iframe
   src="assets/bivariate_by_season.html"
   width="800"